 With a husband, children, and a business there were plenty of opportunities for Gunness to claim insurance.
 The business burned down first and then two of her children, Caroline and Axel, died from acute colitis.
 However, acute colitis and strychnine poisoning share some common symptoms, such as abdominal pain, but this slipped past the coroner and Gunness got her money.

-Motivated by an escalating greed, Gunness grew even bolder.
+Motivated by escalating greed, Belle Gunness grew even bolder.
 In 1900, her first husband Mads died on the day when his two life insurance policies conveniently overlapped.
 Gunness received two insurance pay-outs for one life.

 The first doctor examined his body and discovered Mads had died of strychnine poisoning.
 But Gunness’ doctor overruled the finding and determined that he had died of heart failure.
 Yet again, Gunness got away with murder.